zikrnet/LITA_Class/README.md

 7. Seek balance in your visual elements including text, color, shape etc
 8. Use Patterns
 9. Use proportion carefully so that differences in design size fairly represent differences in value

+# POWERBI FUNDAMENTAL
+Power BI Fundamentals is for analysts looking to create professional, meaningful, and intuitive Power BI reports from a variety of data sources.